kansaineil/hype-annotation-guidelines-eacl26/Importance/imperative.md

 ---

 ### **3d.
 Grounds**
-Frequently follows explicit reasoning (e.g. thus, therefore), in which case the necessity is grounded in prior explanation
+Frequently follows explicit reasoning (e.g. thus, therefore, X makes it imperative), in which case the necessity is grounded in prior explanation

 <details>
 <summary><em>Examples</em></summary>